|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Bell peppers are not only favored for their sweet taste but also their mix of bright colors, adding vibrancy to the plate.
+Bell peppers are not only favored for their sweet taste but also for their mix of bright colors, adding vibrancy to the plate.
 They are delicious simply sautéed, roasted, or grilled, but also work well when cooked along with other ingredients and seasonings.
 In this recipe, tangy, complex balsamic vinegar and a touch of salt turn sautéed peppers into a great side dish, perfect alongside a variety of entrées such as grilled tarragon chicken breasts, beef tenderloin roast, and roasted whole fish.

 1 large red bell pepper